MHRA/products/medicines/api/README.md

 ## Running locally 🦀

 1. Navigate to this directory, `/medicines/api`
-2. Run `cargo run`
+2. Run `make get-env` to get a copy of environment variables
+3. Run `make` to build and run the server
-3. Once compiled, open a browser tab and go to http://127.0.0.1:8000/healthz
+4. Once compiled, open a browser tab and go to http://127.0.0.1:8000/healthz
-4. You should see **OK** rendered on the page
+5. You should see **OK** rendered on the page

 To see the graphql explorer, go to http://127.0.0.1:8000/graphiql.